ryan tied for 7th place out of 80 participants, though he had hoped to place first, it was still a great day!

 road kill

-chocolate mouse, red wine blueberries and marcona almonds (ryan couldn't come up with anything "ghoulish" for chocolate mouse, so it is what it is!)
+chocolate mouse, red wine blueberries and marcona almonds

 pan roasted foie gras, lentils with homemade bacon and a chianti reduction